0liveiraVictor/postgres-dbms-in-docker-container/README.md

 where `volume_name` represents the name of the data volume associated with the previously removed Docker container instance.

-> **NOTE: Deleting a volume is a permanent action!**
+> **NOTE:.
+Deleting a volume is a permanent action!**

-> **NOTE: It is not possible to delete a data volume that is associated with an existing container, whether it is active or inactive.
+> **NOTE:.
+It is not possible to delete a data volume that is associated with an existing container, whether it is active or inactive.
 You must remove the container first to perform this action.**

-> **NOTE: If you intend to persist the data using a new container, do not delete the existing data volume!**
+> **NOTE:.
+If you intend to persist the data using a new container, do not delete the existing data volume!**

 Considering the Postgres container example shown at the end of the section [Creating the Postgres Instance](#creating-the-postgres-instance), delete its data volume using the command: